Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

+Encoder-decoder models, such as cascaded CNN-RNN and RNN-RNN, transform input data to output via semantically rich latent representations.
+Hu and Wu \cite{CRNN} proposed a Cascaded Recurrent Neural Network (CRNN) to learn image-text interactions.
+This uses a VGG16 network as the encoder and a Stacked Gated Recurrent Unit (SGRU) as the decoder.
+Ji et al. \cite{GET} suggested a Globally Enhanced Transformation (GET) network, employing Faster-RCNN and ResNet-101 as the encoder.
+The GET network outperformed the CRNN on the MS-COCO dataset \cite{MS-COCO} with a higher BLEU score.

-Autoencoders \cite{autoenc} is a case of encoder-decoder architecture that exploits unsupervised learning.
-The latent representation produced by the encoder should entail all the required information to obtain the original data points by the decoder \cite{autoenc}.
-The decoder approximately reconstructs the input by using the latent representation and minimizing the reconstruction loss.
-In \cite{autoenc_app}, a multimodal architecture is based on autoencoder.
-The outputs of two parallel autoencoders, which process audio and video modalities, are combined in the latent representation layer.
-The combined latent representation space is then used to train a conventional encoder-decoder architecture.
+Autoencoders \cite{autoenc}, a form of encoder-decoder model using unsupervised learning, construct latent representations to reconstruct original data points \cite{autoenc}.
+In \cite{autoenc_app}, a multimodal architecture is built on autoencoders for processing audio and video modalities, feeding into a conventional encoder-decoder architecture.